 Knowing this information gives us some context about the type of stock we’re trading and where we may want to place our stop.

-If we were thinking of placing a stop loss just 5 or 10 points away from the current market price, then we need to realize that it would have high odds of being triggered, given a 33 point expected weekly trading range.
+If we were thinking of placing a stop loss just 5 or 10 points below our entry price, then it’s important to understand it would have high odds of being triggered, since it falls within our 33 point expected weekly trading range.

 Even more dangerous, would be the high odds of an opening gap beyond our stop loss and therefore exceeding our anticipated risk.